kaicode/SnoScribe/README.md

 Given a clinical note such as a GP encounter summary, the tool extracts:

 **Conditions** — including:

 - Whether the condition is active (current), historical, or suspected
 - Which person it applies to (the patient, or a family member)
 - Laterality where relevant (left, right, bilateral)
-- Negated findings (e.g. "denies chest pain")
+- Negated findings (e.g. “denies chest pain”)

+**Procedures** — surgeries, endoscopies, imaging, and similar (not diagnoses or drugs), with the same style of subject, laterality, negation, and context, including **planned** procedures where appropriate.

 **Medications** — including dose, frequency, route, and dose form where stated in the note.

-Each extracted item is then looked up against SNOMED CT via a FHIR Terminology Server, returning the best-matching concept code and preferred display term.
-This makes the output computable — suitable for downstream analytics, decision support, or integration with clinical systems.
+Each extracted item is then resolved against SNOMED CT via a FHIR terminology server (`ValueSet/$expand` with ECL filters for findings, procedures, and medicinal products).
+When there is no exact match, the pipeline can use optional **LLM-generated synonyms** and an optional **Infinity** rerank server to choose among expansion candidates.

-The annotation is displayed in a simple web interface showing the original note on the left (with entities highlighted by type) and the structured annotations on the right.
+The web UI (`index.html` plus a Vite-built bundle) shows the original note on the left with entities highlighted by type, and structured annotations on the right.

 ---